w3f/polkadot-wiki/docs/build-index.md

 ## Resources

 - [Exchange Integration](build-exchange-integration) - Guide for how to integrate Polkadot with your exchange.
-- [Networks](build-networks) - How to connect to the different networks.
 - [Examples](build-examples-index) - Example projects sourced from the community-- see what others are building!

 ### PSPs